appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-features.md

 # Manage Feature Sets

 **Feature Sets** are groups of AppsCode product capabilities that you can install or remove on any connected cluster.
-This page walks you through all 18 available Feature Sets and shows a step-by-step enable flow for the two most commonly used ones: **Backup & Recovery** and **Databases**.
+This page covers all 18 available Feature Sets and shows the enable flow for two common ones: **Backup & Recovery** and **Databases**.

 ---